dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 We are now 50 years into acting out the idea of fiat money.
-The meme that the nature of base money doesn\'t matter, the stubborn conviction that \"we owe it to ourselves.\" We seem to think that our collective future is a magical golden pot --- seemingly without a bottom --- that we can borrow from over and over and over again.
+The meme that the nature of base money doesn\'t matter, the stubborn conviction that \"we owe it to ourselves.\" We seem to think that our collective future is a magical golden pot--- seemingly without a bottom--- that we can borrow from over and over and over again.

 I believe that we are in the final stages of the great fiat experiment.